How Dokly works

 • No deploys.
 Editing is publishing.
 There's no preview branch, no PR review, no CI queue.

 • Fast pages, always.
-The reader hits a CDN-cached static page, not a database query.
+Readers hit a cached page, not a database query.

 • Search is client-side.
-Search runs in the browser using Fuse.js — instant results, no API calls.
+Search runs in the reader's browser — instant results, no extra API calls.

-The full list of available components is in Components → Overview.
+The full list is in Components → Overview.

 Data and ownership#

-• Your content lives in our managed Postgres service.
+• Your content lives on Dokly's managed infrastructure.

 • Free-tier projects sit on the same infrastructure as Pro projects — no degraded performance.